chantzos/__/README.md

-This is very first draft of a proper README.
+This is a very first draft of a proper README.

 ## NOTE.
 The code status of this application, is at the moment just a published
 personalization environment, though the code itself after a couple of
-itteration is quite stable.
+itterations is quite stable.
 But, for instance doesn't catch and handle sigwinch, since I work
 exclusively in maximized terminals throw ratpoison's era (2005)
 followed by other window managers with the same logic.